rockiger/akiee/backlog.md

 - [X] TODO and DONE are recognised by the markdown theme

 ## DONE As a programmer I want to use a testing framework that works like racket, that I can easily transelate the knowledge I gained.

 ## DONE As lw developer I want to change the mini-code-edit base to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me
     AC:
     - [X] Changing zepto.min.js to jquery.js - speed should not be in issue in the beginning
     - [X] removing unused files (angular, zepto ...)

 ## DONE A a user I want to see my notes, when I open live wookiee, that I see my notes instantly.
 DEADLINE: <2013-08-24 Sa 11:00>

 ## DONE As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.

+## DONE Find a better solution to the workaraund for the loading problem in main()